privacygmail cleanupemail security

 2026 Updates:

-• Increased penalties (up to 4% global revenue or €20M)
+• Higher penalties (up to 4% of global revenue or €20M)

 • Unclear and inadequate consent for data selling